 Arts, Culture & History

-Wangaratta is a vibrant centre for arts, culture, and heritage, and we are home to several galleries, festivals, and events throughout the year.
+Wangaratta is a vibrant centre for arts, culture, and heritage, and we are home to several galleries, museums, festivals, and events throughout the year.